-4.6 Teaching and support staff
+3.6.
+Teaching and support staff

-As with all issues of safety at the school, staff are encouraged to create a talking and listening culture in order to address any online safety issues which may arise.
+All staff are required to sign and return the IT Acceptable Use Policy before accessing the school's systems.
+As with all issues of safety at this school, staff are encouraged to create a talking and listening culture in order to address any online safety issues which may arise in classrooms on a daily basis.